8 Types of Field Service Management Technology You Need

 77% of field service professionals say the pandemic has changed their technology needs.

-From virtual options to automated dispatching and real-time scheduling, let’s look at how you can optimize your field service management investments to streamline operations, make smarter business decisions, and help keep everyone safe.
+From virtual options to automated dispatching and real-time scheduling, explore how to optimize field service management investments to streamline operations, make smarter business decisions and keep everyone safe.
+Strong service management solutions not only help manage field service and dispatching but also enhance service delivery through tight resource coordination.

 1. Connected field service management

-A connected field service management solution provides agents, dispatchers, and mobile workers with the same data, including customer information, job details, asset history, and warranties.
-They can view inventory to ensure the right equipment is on the truck and collaborate in real time with colleagues on the same platform to achieve first-visit resolutions.
+A connected field service management solution gives agents, dispatchers and mobile workers access to the same data—customer information, job details, asset history and warranties.
+By leveraging FSM (field service management) software and tools, teams can track real-time data, view inventory to ensure the right equipment is available and collaborate instantly for first-visit resolutions.

 A connected solution also enables proactive service.
-For example, if a mobile worker is at a hospital site to fix a broken part on an MRI machine, they may notice that the machine is due for routine maintenance when they review customer information in their field service app.
-They may choose to perform maintenance at the same time to eliminate the need for another visit.
+For example, a mobile worker fixing an MRI machine at a hospital may notice that the machine is due for routine maintenance.
+They can perform maintenance during the same visit, eliminating the need for another trip.
+This proactive approach is a key benefit when the entire field service operations environment is connected.

-Go further by connecting field service with your core customer service organization.
-Many field service teams have already taken this crucial step: 73% of field service professionals say their field operations are connected to core service and support operations.
+Connect field service with your core customer service organization for even greater results.
+Many teams have already taken this step: 73% of field service professionals say their field operations are connected to core service and support operations.
+Linking departments with a comprehensive management software platform enables robust customer relationship management and better visibility across the customer lifecycle.

 73% of field service professionals say their field operations are connected to core service and support operations.